noaione/yuusha-shoukan-ln/sources/v13/chapter2.md

 never thought of that”?!
 If the real dragon doesn’t have wings...
 Wouldn’t that mean a deduction in points instead?

 [...This is an art competition.
-In other words, that is… his work is...]
+In other words, that is... his work is...]

 [Yeah, I understand.
 I can now clearly see it... as to why Megiddo-sama declared his defeat...]